As a blogger or a business owner with a WordPress website, you know the power of comments, don't you?

 Make the most out of negative comments, ignore haters but learn from fair criticism, reply to as many messages as you can, be polite, answer questions, help your readers, encourage discussions, and remember:

-Your comments in WordPress are for communicating with ALL the audience.
+Your comments in WordPress are for communicating with the entire audience.
 Make them informative, straight, and fair.

 And now, over to you: